dongyukang/jekyll-now/about.md

 ### More Information

-You do not want to know more about me.
+You do not need to know more about me.

 ### Contact me